WildCodeSchool/orleans-202103-php-livecoding-mauvaiscoin/README.md

 3. Disallow merge available while one approbation is not submitted on PR.

 > You can watch this very tiny short video : (Loom : verrouillage branches GitHub)[https://www.loom.com/share/ad0c641d0b9447be9e40fa38a499953b]
+4. For deploying on caprover : add two repository secrets (settings -> secrets)
+    - CAPROVER_APP_NAME with the caprover app name as value
+    - CAPROVER_PASSWORD with the caprover password

 ## Getting Started for Students